rsanchezmo/jaxer/README.md

 - Create an agent that loads the model and act as a predictor ✔️
 - Add a logger to the trainer class ✔️
 - Add a lr scheduler to the trainer class: warmup cosine scheduler ✔️
+- Make the prediction head output a distribution instead of a single value to cover uncertainaty ✔️

 ## Installation